RAYCOON/SyncRay/src/README.md

-# Sync Tools - Einfache Tabellen-Synchronisation
+# Sync Tools - Database Table Synchronization / Einfache Tabellen-Synchronisation

+> **Note**: This README is in German.
+For English documentation, see the main [README.md](../README.md) in the project root.

 ## Übersicht